 Keep an eye on the frequent offers that Virgin have for taking out the credit card as you may be able to get additional miles as an introductory offer.

-3. TRAVEL INSURANCE FOR YOUR HOLIDAY ROAD TRIP USA
+3. TRAVEL INSURANCE FOR YOUR USA ROAD TRIP HOLIDAY

 Sort this out as soon as you have booked your flights so that you are covered should you need to cancel.

-Use a combination of a cashback site* and price comparison site to find the best deal each time.
+Use a combination of a cashback site such as Quidco or TopCashBack and price comparison site to find the best deal each time.

-If you think that you’ll be travelling more than once in a year, an annual policy may work out cheaper.
+If you think that you’ll be going on more than one road trip in a year, an annual policy may work out cheaper.

 You will also find that some bank accounts offer you free travel insurance but be sure to check the terms and make sure that you are covered for existing conditions.